 Speaking of Mathews-Palmer Playground, if you’d like to get involved with programming, beautification, and community events in the space, reach out to the Hell’s Kitchen Commons group, which works to maintain the park and surrounding areas and create all-ages programming for the neighborhood to enjoy.

 Hudson River Park is one of the West Side’s greatest gems — and with recreational spaces to performance venues to ecological sanctuaries and additional composting bins, the Hudson River Park Trust has ample volunteer opportunities to help clean, plant and maintain the sprawling waterfront space.

-While we’re on the waterfront, why not join up with the Manhattan Community Boathouse (Pier 96 at W56th St), a volunteer-run non profit offering free kayaking on the Hudson River!
+While we’re on the waterfront, why not join up with the Manhattan Community Boathouse (Pier 96 at W56th St), a volunteer-run non profit offering free kayaking on the Hudson River between June and October!